saysayani11/MindMatch/README.md

 ### Mindmatch is a simple network science implementation to fetch professional details of users and their connections.
 This is a case of a social network where people are connected to each other via social ties (eg: from work environments, travel friends, colleagues, or simply next door neighbours).

+Imagine a social media platform where users create accounts by inputting some basic information like age, sex, school, graduation year, hobbies, companies for which they have worked or are preserntly working in.
+MindMatch treats all these users as a large connected Albert-Barabasi Graph G. Now, you want know how many cardiologists are there in your city and how closer they are to you.
+MindMatch is going to fetch you a list of all the cardiologists in your city and via who all they are "connected" to you.

 ### TEST DATASET
 The dataset used comprises 10000 users with user details randomly generated using Python.
-The script is divided into four sections: Section 1: Building the model network, Section 2: Preparing the dataset (Part 1) , Section 3: Preparing the dataset (Part 2) , and Section 4:  Functions and Analysis.
+The script is divided into four sections:
+Section 1: Building the model network
+Section 2: Preparing the dataset (Part 1)
+Section 3: Preparing the dataset (Part 2)
+Section 4:  Functions and Analysis.

 Check the script for more information.

 ### FUNCTIONS
 To test the script, plug in values for any of the functions from the function manual: